mrhdias/fastkiss/README.md

 ⚠️ WARNING: This library is still in heavy development. ⚠️

 FastKiss is an FastCGI Host/Server Framework for [Nim](https://www.nim-lang.org) Web Applications.
 It was developed against Nginx, but should work with any web server that implements the FCGI spec.

+The FastCGI server allows you to easily integrate your FastKiss web application into a standard web server environment, taking advantage of existing features provided by a web server developed for this purpose.
 ```nim
 import fastkiss
 import re